Fantasy baseball: Early simulations

 The history of fantasy baseball games can be traced back to the 19th century.
 The tabletop game Sebring Parlor Base Ball, introduced in 1866, allowed participants to simulate games by propelling a coin into slots on a wooden board.
 Later games featured outcomes determined by dice rolls or spinners, and some were endorsed by professional ballplayers.
 In 1930, Clifford Van Beek designed the board game National Pastime, which contained customized baseball cards of MLB players.
 After rolling a pair of dice, participants would consult the card of the MLB player "at bat" to determine an outcome, which could range from a single, double, triple, or home run to a strikeout, putout, walk, or error.
 Players with better statistics in the previous season were more likely to receive favorable outcomes; this allowed National Pastime to become one of the first games to attempt to accurately simulate the performances of real-life MLB players.

-A notable example of such games was APBA, which was first released in 1951 and also contained cards of MLB players with in-game outcomes correlated to their stats from past seasons.
+A notable example of such games was APBA, which was first released in 1951 and contained cards of MLB players with in-game outcomes correlated to their stats from past seasons.
 Participants could compose fantasy teams from the cards and play against each other or attempt to re-create previous seasons using the statistics on the cards.
 Individual player cards and dice roll simulations were also emulated in the Strat-O-Matic game, which was first released in 1961.
 Daniel Okrent, who would later be credited with developing modern fantasy baseball, was an avid Strat-O-Matic player, telling Sports Illustrated in 2011 that "if there hadn't been Strat-O-Matic, I still think I would have come up with rotisserie, but unquestionably it helped."

 In 1960, sociologist William A. Gamson developed the Baseball Seminar league, in which participants would draft rosters of active MLB players and compare results at the end of the season based on the players' final batting averages, earned run averages, runs batted in, and win totals.
 Gamson would continue to play the game as a professor at the University of Michigan, where another competitor was Bob Sklar.
 One of Sklar's students was Daniel Okrent.
 According to Alan Schwarz's The Numbers Game: Baseball’s Lifelong Fascination with Statistics, Sklar told Okrent about the Baseball Seminar league.

 In 1961, another early form of fantasy baseball was coded for the IBM 1620 computer by John Burgeson, then working for IBM.
 A user would select a team from a limited roster of retired players to play against a team randomly chosen by the computer.
 The computer would then use random number generation and player statistics to simulate a game's outcome and print a play-by-play description of it.
 The game was coded for a computer with only 20 KB of computer memory and was entirely self-contained.
 In the fall of 1961, Rege Cordic, a KDKA (Pittsburgh) radio personality, produced a radio show based on the program.